Lyra Belacqua: Background and life

 The character's first name comes from Lyra Davidica, which means "harp of David."
-Lyra Davidica is the title of a hymnal collection, but Pullman mistook it for the author's name of an Easter hymn he liked, as it was printed under the number of the hymn.
-He later realised it wasn't actually a person's name, though due to the popularity of the character, it has now become one.
+Lyra Davidica is the title of a hymnal collection, but Pullman mistook it for the author's name of an Easter hymn he liked, as it was printed under the hymn.
+He later realised it wasn't actually a person's name, though due to the popularity of the character, 'Lyra' has now become one.
 The name is also a pun on the word "liar", and the connection between these two words is emphasized by the text.

-Lyra's surname, Belacqua, is the name of a character in Dante's Divine Comedy, a soul in the ante-purgatory, representing those who wait until the last opportunity before turning to God.
+Lyra's surname is the name of a character in Dante's Divine Comedy, Belacqua, a soul in the ante-purgatory, represents those who wait until the last opportunity before turning to God.
 The mood in the ante-purgatory is said to be one of helplessness, nostalgia, and yearning – Belacqua and the other souls in ante-purgatory are caught between two worlds and lack clear understanding of themselves.
 Whether this has any connection to Lyra is not known.